d2416/i_am_rich/README.md

 # I am rich

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.
+This is a mobile app build using Dart/Flutter & VS Code.

-Project used to understand how Flutter works.
+Project used to understand how Flutter works following the Angela Yu's Udemy course (https://www.udemy.com/course/flutter-bootcamp-with-dart/)

+Image converted to icons using https://appicon.co/